 After birth defects, drowning is the number one cause of death for children ages one to four years old.
 It is also one of the top causes of accidental deaths in the United States for adults.
 Drowning is silent and happens in minutes.
 Even people who survive water accidents can have permanent brain damage or end up with physical disabilities.

-Keep yourself and your family safe near the water by following these swimming safety tips.
+Keep yourself and your family safe near the water this summer by following these swimming safety tips.

 Never swim alone

 No matter how old you are or how good a swimmer you are, you should never swim by yourself.
 Always bring a friend or only swim when a lifeguard is on duty.
 You never know when an accident can happen, and you’ll need someone to call for help or pull you out of the water.

 Children, no matter their skill level, should never swim alone.
 They need to be supervised at all times.
 Even turning your back for a few minutes to talk to someone or look at your phone can have dire consequences.
 If your child wants to swim, you or another trusted adult should always be present.

 When at a pool, assign at least one adult as a “water watcher” to pay constant attention to the children.
 This person should put down their cellphone, avoid participating in water activities and having intense conversations with other adults.
 Having a “water watcher” is a good idea even when there is a lifeguard present.

 Pool time usually means fun time for kids and adults alike.
 But never let that get out of hand.
 Avoid horseplay, like pushing or shoving others near the water.
 Also, don’t run near the water.
 While it may seem fun and innocent at the time, it can lead to serious accidents.